kamali-sina/meaningsearch/README.md

 You can use the 'file' flag to meaning search a file:

-    meaningseach --file <path to file>
+    meaningsearch --file <path to file>

 ### --threshhold

-By default the meaning checker deems a line meaningful if it contains at 30% meaningful content.
-You can use the 'threshhold' flag to specify a different threshhold for your meaning checker.
-In the following example we specify a threshhold of 80%:
+By default, the meaning checker deems a line meaningful if it contains 30% meaningful content.
+You can use the 'threshold' flag to specify a different threshold for your meaning checker.
+In the following example, we specify a threshold of 80%:

     cat <somefile> | meaningsearch -t 0.8